 To save time, the other option is to take Uber from the Midtown, Medical Center or Dunwoody MARTA stations for the shortest commute.
 Use promo code MARTAGuide to get $20 off your first ride.

-Turner Broadcasting has two major locations in Atlanta.
-One is at 1050 Techwood Drive near the intersection with 10th Street (see map below), walking distance from the Midtown MARTA station on the red/gold rail line.
+Turner Broadcasting’s main campus is at 1050 Techwood Drive just off 10th Street near the Midtown MARTA station on the red/gold rail line.
 Take the 10th Street exit out of the station and turn left (turn right if exiting the station via the Federal Reserve exit) on 10th Street.
 Walk three blocks then turn right on Techwood Drive across from the McCamish Pavilion.
 Walking time is less than 10 minutes.

 Take any red or gold line train to the Midtown station, including any train departing the airport.
 Transfer to a northbound train at the Five Points station if your starting station is on the blue or green rail line.